 How ivabradine works

-Ivabradine lowers the heart rate which, in turn, reduces the oxygen requirement of the heart.
-As a result, the heart works more efficiently.
+Ivabradine is a heart rate lowering medication.
+It works by reducing the heart rate which lowers the oxygen requirement of the heart.
+As a result, heart works more efficiently.

 Common side effects of ivabradine